pgrandinetti/katiedj/README.md

 Katie DJ -- Data broadcast
 =============================

-## **Note** The websocket server at ws://katiedj.com is not active anymore.
+### **Note**: The websocket server at ws://katiedj.com is not active anymore.
 Contact me if you want a backup of the database.

 [http://katiedj.com](http://katiedj.com)